 Metsamor is a “new” town located 45 km west of capital city Yerevan.
 The town was built for workers of Metsamor Nuclear Power Plant designed by architect Martin Mikaelyan who worked at ArmGosProject (ArmStateProject) in 1970’s.
 The project is peculiar for the fact that the same studio designs both the Master plan of the town and most of the structures built, including residential, public and commercial typologies.
 By the time that Sptiak earthquake happened in 1988 only the western part of the town was built, and later when the Nuclear Power Plants was shut down the construction of the town was abandoned altogether.
 Today the Power Plant works by covering around 40% of nation’s demand, by being on the rare energetic sources owned by the state.
 It in spite of being a town-formation feature as the main employment generator, meanwhile there is a common jeopardy for the existing power plant’s security and proposal for building a new plant in the same area.

-The goal of the Re-Think Metsamor project is to establish a collaborative research of planners and visual artists on urban “history” of singular example of Soviet modernism - Metsamor town and Nuclear Power Plant located in the area (both built in 1970’s) and also post-Soviet development of the urban environment, with a special focus on social obstacles caused by environmental fears and challenges.
+The goal of the Re-Think Metsamor project was to establish a collaborative research of planners and visual artists on urban “history” of singular example of Soviet modernism - Metsamor town and Nuclear Power Plant located in the area (both built in 1970’s) and also post-Soviet development of the urban environment, with a special focus on social obstacles caused by environmental fears and challenges.

 - Preparation of a bilingual (Armenian and English) publication on meta urban layers of Metsamor town based on carried research;